-It’s not the Apple’s iPhone launched in 2007, and the first smartphone was launched 15 years before Apple launched their first iPhone.
-Actually, it was IBM Simon, demonstrated in 1992, and it was also the first smartphone with a touchscreen.
+It’s not Apple’s iPhone launched in 2007, and the first smartphone launched 15 years before Apple launched its first iPhone.
+It was IBM Simon, demonstrated in 1992, and it was also the first smartphone with a touchscreen.

 Smart, Are they?

 We all remember using telephones/ landlines, basic handsets/ feature phones, and, of course, smartphones, and don’t you see the evolution already?
 From a wired device to a palm-sized gadget that can fit right in your pocket, everything happened in a matter of 20 years.
 The mobile phone revolution was not just in the size and design, but in the performance, wise too.

 Now, do you remember using PDAs?
 Duh!
 The personal digital assistants?
 If you’re a millennial, you’d have seen used by others on roads, trains, etc. They carried along with the essential [bulky] mobile phones, and these are compact touch-screen devices that can get connected to the internet.
 Not just that, they have futuristic features [at that time] like Bluetooth connectivity, Wi-Fi connectivity, GPS, memory card slot, etc. Just like a typical computer, they do have a native OS, and they can also get synced to a computer using USB.

 “Wait for a second!
 Aren’t these features available in our smartphones?
 Yes!